Yadavallitejas/smart-irrigation-system/README.md

-# smart-irrigation-system
-Here's a comprehensive documentation template for your Arduino-based smart irrigation system.
-You can modify and expand sections as needed.

----

-## Smart Irrigation System Using Arduino Uno
+## Smart Irrigation System with LCD Display Using Arduino Uno

 ### Project Overview
-This smart irrigation system is designed to automate the watering of plants by measuring soil moisture levels and activating a pump motor when the soil becomes dry.
-The system uses an Arduino Uno microcontroller, a soil moisture sensor, and a pump motor to maintain optimal moisture levels in the soil.
+This smart irrigation system automates plant watering by monitoring soil moisture levels and activating a pump motor when necessary.
+An LCD screen displays real-time soil moisture readings and pump status, providing immediate feedback for users.
+The system includes an Arduino Uno, a soil moisture sensor, a pump motor, a relay module, and an LCD display.

 ### Table of Contents
 1. [Components](#components)